SapienzaNLP/nounatlas/README.md

 which are located in: *[outputs_nominal_srl/mapped_infos/](/outputs_nominal_srl/mapped_infos/)*

-2. **Create final SRL dataset**: Generate the dataset to train an SRL model using the following command:
+2. **Create the final SRL dataset**: Generate the dataset to train an SRL model using the following command:

 ```bash
 python code_files_nominal_srl/datasets_smart_splitting.py